 - a few foreign charities

-For a complete list of qualified donees, see the list on the Canada Revenue Agency website.
+For a complete list of qualified donees, see the CRA website.

 This is an area that is often confusing for registered charities or groups thinking about registering.
 Here are the basic rules: